seeingnft/teia-/Getting-Started-with-Tezos.md

 If you make some sales and would like to support other new artists you can send XTZ donations to `tz1eggoxCes1qYRGLc3E1bg4uzuCUUuuQBb9` or `fountain.tez`

 **Common wallet errors**

 _account doesn't exist error from tzkt.io_

-_Pro tip: If your account on tzkt.io shows this, don't worry.
+ If your account on tzkt.io shows this, don't worry.
 It just means you don't have any transactions yet in your wallet.
-Once you receive some tezos it should go away._
+Once you receive some tezos it should go away.

 _Prevalidation error in the temple wallet_

-_Pro tip: This means you should refresh the page.
-Wait a couple of seconds for the transaction to go through and you will get the "applied" status._
+This means you should refresh the page.
+Wait a couple of seconds for the transaction to go through and you will get the "applied" status.

 ***